-I accept Premera, Blue Cross/Blue Shield, and First Choice Insurance.
+I accept Premera, Blue Cross/Blue Shield, Regence, and First Choice Insurance.

 For other plans, I can provide a statement that you can submit to your insurer for reimbursement.
 I do not bill insurance directly.
-Many insurance plans cover out-of-network services and you can find out by contacting them or by using the Reimbursify app.
+Many insurance plans cover out-of-network services and you can find out by calling the number on your insurance card.

 I accept cash, check, credit card, and Health Savings Accounts (HSAs).
 Payment is due at the end of each session, or in advance as mentioned above.

 What About Sliding Scale?

 If finances are tight for you, I offer sliding scale rates for up to five clients on my case load.
-Sliding scale rates range from $80 to $125 per couple’s session, and $60 to $90 per individual session.
+Sliding scale rates range from $80 to $125 per session.
 These reduced rates are available on request and you set your own rate based on your own assessment of your ability to pay within the ranges mentioned above.

 24 hour Notice for Cancellation